salesforce/bazel-eclipse/docs/windows.md

 Many Bazel workspaces with Java use *rules_jvm_external* to manage external dependencies.
 Under the hood, *rules_jvm_external* uses a tool called Coursier to download the jars.
+You may see an error such as this:

 ```
 >> ERROR: Error fetching repository: Traceback (most recent call last):